Lucien Baker

 Baker was born near Cleveland, Ohio and moved with his parents to Morenci, Michigan.
-There he attended the public schools and graduated from Adrian College and from the law department of the University of Michigan at Ann Arbor.
+There he attended public schools and graduated from Adrian College and from the law department of the University of Michigan at Ann Arbor.

 He was admitted to the bar in 1868 and commenced practice in Leavenworth, Kansas in 1869.
 From 1872 to 1874, he was a city attorney of Leavenworth.